 Outside of the top scorers in our taste testing, most of the machines produced average tasting coffee.
 If you're totally satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll certainly be satisfied with any of these machines.
 If you're used to the refined flavor of gourmet coffee made with a pour over brewer, however, you may be slightly disappointed.

-Leading off this average group with a score of 6 out of 10 were the BLACK+DECKER 12-Cup Programmable and Behmor Brazen Plus.
-The BLACK+DECKER makes a pleasant, crisp brew, but muddled some of the finer flavor notes of our testing coffee.
-We found the Behmor's coffee to have decent taste but it was surprisingly watery and couldn't compete with bolder flavors produced by higher-scoring models.
+Leading off this average group with a score of 6 out of 10 is the BLACK+DECKER 12-Cup Programmable.
+It makes a pleasant, crisp brew, but muddled some of the finer flavor notes of our testing coffee.
 The Mr. Coffee Simple Brew Switch also scored a 6 and made a very similar brew.

-Keurig's K55, K-Cafe, and K-Elite were among the worst performers in our taste tests, all earning a 3 out of 10.
+Keurig's K-Cafe, and K-Elite were among the worst performers in our taste tests, all earning a 3 out of 10.
 This was largely due to a faint plastic taste its pods could leave behind.
 They also make very weak coffee if you make anything but the small 5.5 oz cup due to the relatively low coffee to water ratio.
 These machines are only for those that value convenience over taste.
-With a score of 2, the worst performer in our taste testing was the Mr. Coffee Optimal Brew.
-It made very watery coffee, and the first few pots had a strong plastic taste to them.

 Our user friendliness scores represent how easy it is to brew a pot of coffee on each machine.
 The top scorers would likely pose no challenge for a visitor to your home that had never seen the machine before, while the low scorers may require a bit of a learning curve to get right.
 We made sure to conduct user friendliness testing first thing in the morning to ensure our testers were in an accurately groggy, non-caffeinated state.